 Not only does Stanton have a rich history of coaching at Dickinson State, but is also an alumni.
 Stanton played for the Blue Hawks during their domination in the mid-80's.
 He was part of two playoff teams and his three-year record as a player at DSU was an outstanding 25-4.
 He was a two-time All-Conference and All-District selection as a safety.
 In 1987, he was named 1st Team NAIA All-American and an Academic All-American.
 He was awarded the Harry J. Wienbergen male athlete of the year award as a senior.
 He was inducted into the Dickinson State Athletic Hall of Fame in the fall of 2004.

-Stanton earned a Master's Degree from Montana State University and is currently an assistant professor in the Health and Physical Education Department.
-Prior to taking over as head coach, Stanton was the head men and women's indoor and outdoor track and field coach.
+Stanton earned a Master's Degree from Montana State University and is currently serving as the athletic director for the Blue Hawks.
+Prior to taking over as head coach, Stanton was the head men and women's track and field coach.
 He was named the NAIA Men's Outdoor Track and Field National Coach of the Year for four straight years from 2003-2006 after leading the Blue Hawk men to national championships in 2006, 2005 and 2004 and runner-up finishes in 2003, 2007, 2008, 2009, and 2010.
 His 2004-2006 teams were inducted into the DSU Hall of Fame in 2016.

 He and his wife Candace reside in Dickinson with their children Luke and Maddy.